-Risk No Performance Plan Strategic Objective Category of Risk Risk Gross Risk Score Control Action Residual Risk Score Further Action Required Update Risk Owner NEIFCA 1 An Authority which attracts and keeps the best staff.
+Risk No Strategic Objective Category of Risk Risk Gross Risk Score Control Action Residual Risk Score Further Action Required Update Risk Owner NEIFCA 1 An Authority which attracts and keeps the best staff.
 Customer/ Staff Specialist staff and skills shortages.
 Sickness absence.
-Triggers include:- (i) Inability to recruit and retain staff. (ii) Inadequate succession planning. (iii) The Authority has a small but dedicated workforce. (iv) Private sector competition 9 (3x3) Recruitment, retention policies, training and development, surveys of existing staff, analysis at exits interviews and managing sickness absence.
-6 (2x3) Recruitment processes expedited to fill vacancies when they arise.
-Implications surrounding this area of identified risk will be highly dependent on considerations surrounding the 2019 Organisational Review report.
+Triggers include:- (i) Inability to recruit and retain staff. (ii) Inadequate succession planning. (iii) The Authority has a small but dedicated workforce. (iv) Private sector competition (v) Impacts of a global pandemic 9 (3x3) Recruitment, retention policies, training and development, surveys of existing staff, analysis at exits interviews and managing sickness absence.
+6 (3x2) Recruitment processes expedited to fill vacancies when they arise.
+Expedite implementation of 2019 organisational review.
+Implications surrounding this area of identified risk will be highly dependent on the implementation of the 2019 Organisational review.
 Chief Officer & Deputy Chief Officer NEIFCA 2 A reputation for smart and prudent stewardship.
-Disaster Planning Major incident, i.e. patrol vessel collides with another vessel or runs aground.
-4 (1x4) The appropriate qualifications/licences/tickets are held by the crew.
-Train staff with skills in marine environment.
-Adequate Insurance.
-4 (1x4) Continue to keep up to date with training and appropriate qualifications Chief Officer & Deputy Chief Officer NEIFCA 3 A reputation for smart and prudent stewardship.
 Financial Reputation Failure to manage the Authority's assets, caused by: Lack of funding Service failures/poor maintenance Poor risk assessments and controls Inaction on behalf of the Chief Officer and his assistants.
-Age and deterioration of vessels & vehicles 6 (2x3) Asset Management Plans - including audit and survey result to target investment and maintenance at high priority areas.
-Patrol Vessel renewal fund.
+Age and deterioration of vessels & vehicles 9 (3x3) Asset Management Plans - including audit and survey result to target investment and maintenance at high priority areas.
+Patrol Vessel renewal fund and replacement project ongoing.
 Maintenance programme.
 Risk assessments.
 Inspections and surveys.
 Insurance.
-4 (2x2) Review and define inspection survey programme.
+6 (3x2) Review and define inspection survey programme.
 Ensure compliance with the programme.
 Review health and safety arrangements.
 Review adequacy of sums insured and compliance with insurance policy conditions.
 Operating a close monitoring regime on investment priority criteria.
 Strengthen asset management and control.
 Allocation of funds to the Renewals Fund made as part of the annual budget setting increased to £100K pa Sixth monthly review of asset registers.
 Vessel and vehicle replacement plans in place.
+Decisions pending surrounding the replacement of the main patrol vessel.
 Chief Officer Deputy Chief Officer